Multiorbital character of the density wave in trilayer nickelate superconductors: Discussion

-Notably, renormalization effects on the phonon self-energy near $T_\mathrm{DW}$, affecting both the real (frequency) and imaginary (linewidth) parts, are relatively subtle in our measurements compared to those observed for zone-center phonons of canonical DW systems~\cite{Pouget2024}.
-Specifically, the linewidth narrowing with decreasing temperature of the phonons at 355 and 400\,cm$^{-1}$ (Fig.~\ref{fig:2}e, bottom panel) is consistent with anharmonic phonon decay without influence from a phase transition, and slight anomalies near $T_\mathrm{DW}$ in our data remain within the experimental error bars.
+Renormalization effects on the phonon self-energy, affecting both the real (frequency) and imaginary (linewidth) parts, are relatively subtle in our data compared to those of zone-center phonons of canonical DW systems~\cite{Pouget2024}.
+The linewidth narrowing with decreasing temperature of the phonons at 355 and 400\,cm$^{-1}$ (Fig.~\ref{fig:2}e, bottom panel) is consistent with anharmonic phonon decay, without influence from a phase transition, and slight anomalies near $T_\mathrm{DW}$ in our data remain within error bars.
 For the phonon frequencies (Fig.~\ref{fig:2}e, top panel), we observe a subtle yet statistically significant dip below $T_\mathrm{DW}$, interrupting an otherwise monotonic trend of anharmonic hardening.
-A similar dip in the frequency evolution below $T_\mathrm{DW}$ occurs also for the low-energy bending modes at 129 and 176\,cm$^{-1}$ (see Supplementary Note~5), involving La, Ni, and O displacements.
-While we cannot rule out that the frequency dip primarily originates from a change of electron-phonon coupling across $T_\mathrm{DW}$, the faint softening of various low- and high-energy modes, together with the diminishing of intensity of a few specific modes (orange squares in Fig.~\ref{fig:2}d,e), more likely reflects subtle structural changes across $T_\mathrm{DW}$, such as $b$-axis expansion ~\cite{Kumar2020} and small variations in octahedral tilt angles, while the $P2_1/a$ symmetry is retained~\cite{Kumar2020,Rout2020}.
+A similar dip occurs for the low-energy bending modes at 129 and 176\,cm$^{-1}$ (see Supplemental Material, Fig.~S3~\cite{suppmat}), involving La, Ni, and O displacements.
+While we cannot rule out that the frequency dip originates from a change of electron-phonon coupling across $T_\mathrm{DW}$, the faint softening of various low- and high-energy modes, together with the diminishing of intensity of a few specific modes (orange squares in Figs.~\ref{fig:2}d,e), more likely reflects subtle structural changes, such as $b$-axis expansion\cite{Kumar2020} and small tilt-angle variations, while $P2_1/a$ symmetry is retained~\cite{Kumar2020,Rout2020}.